 Complete a Free Case Evaluation form now

-The consequences you face for an assault conviction varies widely, depending on the court you’re before and the details of your specific case.
+The consequences you face for an assault conviction vary widely, depending on the court and the details of your specific case.

 If, for instance, someone brings a case against you in civil court, you may end up hit with costs and fees associated with damages suffered by the other party.
 However, if the alleged victim brings a case to criminal court, you may face jail time in addition to other costly penalties.

 Some cases end up heard in both civil and criminal courts, which subject the defendant to jail time and the repayment of damages.
-Our law firm includes criminal defense lawyers who frequently represent clients in both courts.
-We can advise you on how to proceed for either situation.
+Our legal team includes criminal defense lawyers who frequently represent clients in both courts.
+We can advise you on how to proceed in either situation.

 Can You Face Battery Charges for Defending Yourself in California?

 Assault and battery represent different criminal acts in California.
-Assault occurs when you touch someone dangerously or offensively; you could face battery charges for causing another person physical harm.
+Assault occurs when you touch someone dangerously or offensively, and you could also face battery charges for causing them physical harm.

 - Fines